Amit-Gabay/Eudyptula-Challenge/Task3/README.md

 6.14.0-next-20250328
 ```

-And after the output became:
+And after (compiling, using `make install` and rebooting) the output became:
 ```
 ➜  /boot uname -r
 6.14.0-eudyptula-next-20250328+